kramse/kea-it-sikkerhed/security-in-web-development/lektionsplan.md

 ## Elective Security in Web Development \(10 ECTS\)

-Teacher: Henrik Kramselund Jereminsen hkj@zencurity.dk +45 2026 6000
+Teacher: Henrik Kramselund Jereminsen xhek@kea.dk +45 2026 6000

-This document is written on Gitbook, and then exported to PDF. https://zencurity.gitbook.io/kea-it-sikkerhed/security-in-web-development/lektionsplan
+This document is written on Gitbook, and then exported to PDF.

+https://zencurity.gitbook.io/kea-it-sikkerhed/security-in-web-development/lektionsplan

-Note: this plan is unfinished, but inspired by the one from Software Security
+**Note: January 5, this plan is unfinished, but inspired by the one from Software Security**

 ### Goals

-The module is centered around software security including software quality, software flaws, vulnerabilities, software APIs, error handling and software architecture.
+The module is centered around security in web development including software quality, software flaws, vulnerabilities, software APIs, error handling and software architecture.

+### Course description

+% Security in web development is designed to give the
+% students an idea of some of the challenges that web
+% developers face when implementing web applications.
+It
+% also gives some suggestions on how to handle these
+% challenges, and what to be especially aware of.

+### Learning Goals

+* Understand basic web application security concepts
+* Understand how hackers exploit web applications
+* Understand the principle of layered security
+* Spot potential security flaws in web applications
+* Use best practice on some web security challenges

+###Content

+* Hacking in general
+* History, cases, vulnerability info etc
+* Basic Applied Cryptography
+  * Symmetric and asymmetric encryption
+  * TLS (create certificate and install it on server)
+  * Hashing and salting
+* Security principles, least privilege etc.
+* Security touchpoints

+* Attack patterns
+ * SQL injection, XSS, XXE, XSRF, Client side manipulation, Session hijacking, DoS, DDoS
+ * Linux security
+   * Basic CLI (folders, privileges), basic firewall (iptables/ufw), basic servers (SSH, Apache, MySQL, Nginx)
+   * Server security settings (Apache, Nginx)

-Teaching material will primarily be English, but the teaching will be in Danish.
+Teaching material will primarily be English.

-See more about the course in the official curriculum which can be downloaded from the main page [https://kompetence.kea.dk/uddannelser/it-digitalt/diplom-i-it-sikkerhed](https://kompetence.kea.dk/uddannelser/it-digitalt/diplom-i-it-sikkerhed)
-- near the top "Download studieordningen".

 ### Exam:

-Date xx/xx 2022
+Date to be entered here 2022

 ### Teaching Methods: